-- Monitor the Network Status Tool during emergency incidents or planned events for network outages, planned maintenance, or weather events that may impact area(s) of operation. - Continue to monitor the Tool periodically until operations are terminated. - If sending resources, personnel, or teams outside the jurisdiction, check the Network Status Tool for the destination prior to deploying to identify the status
+- Monitor the Network Status Tool during emergency incidents or planned events for network outages, planned maintenance, or weather events that may impact area(s) of operation.
+Note that a FirstNet Central user's session will time out after approximately one hour, and the map does not automatically refresh.
+It may be necessary to perform a manual refresh, as needed, to ensure current information is being displayed. - > Continue to monitor the Tool periodically until operations are terminated.

-- of the network and availability of sites in the area(s) of operations. - If deploying to an area where there is determined to be poor or no coverage, consider requesting a FirstNet deployable asset through the online Deployable Request Tool in FirstNet Central or by calling FirstNet Customer Care at 1-800-574-7000 (see Section 3: Understanding the FirstNet Deployable Program). - Depending on circumstances, consider use of the Uplift Request Tool (see Section 6: Using the Uplift Request Tool).
+- If sending resources, personnel, or teams outside the jurisdiction, check the Network Status Tool for the destination prior to deploying to identify the status of the network and availability of sites in the area(s) of operations. - If deploying to an area where there is determined to be poor or no coverage, consider requesting a FirstNet deployable asset through the online Deployable Request Tool in FirstNet Central or by calling FirstNet Customer Care at 1-800-574-7000 (see Section 3: Understanding the FirstNet Deployable Program). - Depending on circumstances, consider use of the Uplift Request Tool (see Section 6: Using the Uplift Request Tool).

-The Uplift Request Tool gives the Uplift Request manager(s) the ability to temporarily elevate the priority tier for specified users or groups when an emergency or planned event occurs.
+The Uplift Request Tool gives the Uplift Request manager(s) the ability to help specified users or groups stay connected when a cell site becomes overloaded during an emergency or planned event.